-Communications to the LW20 and the servo can be made through either the serial port or via an I2C bus depending upon the model of the LW20.
+Communications to the LW20 and the servo can be made through either the serial port or via an I2C bus.
 In this guide we will use the serial port and the GUI interface to set up the servo parameters and configure automatic scanning.